Bayesian estimation in multiple comparisons

 , we could simply subtract their posterior distributions and generate a figure with the resulting distribution.
 While this is also accomplished when we run hypothesis()

-, there are two advantages of doing things manually: first, it forces us to understand exactly what is being done, which is especially useful to those new to Bayesian models; second, it allows us to customize our comparisons and to focus primarily on parameter estimation, our primary goal in the present paper.
+are extremely useful, there are two advantages of doing things manually for at least once: first, it forces us to understand exactly what is being done, which is especially useful to those new to Bayesian models; second, it allows us to customize our comparisons.

 In what follows, we will visualize all the comparisons for our variable cond